 I am incredibly proud of our team.
 We employ around 90 people from over 20 nationalities, and gender balance runs throughout our entire company.
 We recruit people who share our purpose, our values and our attitude towards looking after our clients.

 I get very frustrated when I see talented women have their careers cut short because they have chosen to take time out to raise their family but then can’t find a way back in.
 These mothers are too readily overlooked by companies and present a massive missed opportunity for companies.
 Businesses need to reflect the way people want to work and live their lives.
-It’s incredibly rewarding to work with a colleague who has real ambition and help them to unlock their potential by supporting them to do work they never imaged they would do.
+It’s incredibly rewarding to work with a colleague who has real ambition and help them to unlock their potential by supporting them to do work they never imagined they would do.
 That’s why I am a great fan of what 2to3days is doing and I am delighted to be working with them.

 One of the biggest barriers to business growth is finding great talent.
 Digital advances allow any company to operate on a global playing field which, by its very nature, is rich in diversity in the broadest sense – along gender, generational and national lines.
 It’s difficult to identify and reach working mothers which is why a platform to connect employers with talented women looking for fulfilling work is so needed.